backdrop-contrib/footnotes/README.txt

 Footnotes module can be used to easily create automatically numbered footnote references into an article or post (such as a reference to a URL). <strong>It now supports also TinyMCE and CKEditor via WYSIWYG module</strong>.

-This release also includes "Better URL filter", which can be used to replace the (incomplete) URL filter available in Drupal 6.x.
-The code from Better URL filter was committed into Drupal 7.x, so it will not appear as a separate module in the Footnotes 7.x-2.x series.

 <h3>ABOUT FOOTNOTES</h3>